robertklep/node-port-mux/README.md

 The muxer basically sniffs the initial data packet sent by the client to determine (using a rule set) where to forward the request to.

+## Why?

+Instead of having to expose all your services to the outside world on their respective ports, use a single port to access them all.
+Initially created to multiplex HTTP, HTTPS and SOCKS5 traffic over one port for a personal project.

 ## Install
 From the NPM repository:
 ```